-Chemdemos are virtual interactives for more advanced chemistry students complete with particulate models and real-time data help you get through labs that you may not have sufficient materials to complete.
+Chemdemos are virtual interactives for more advanced chemistry students.
+Particulate models and real-time data help you get through labs that you may not have sufficient materials to complete.
 They can also give your students extra practice at home before or after “wet” labs.
-The Acids and Bases content was an AP Chemistry life-saver for me.

 This site facilitates a microscopic understanding of our macroscopic world.
-I was blown away by the Semiconductor and Chemical Bonding Modules in particular.
+You’ll be blown away by resources like their Semiconductor and Chemical Bonding Module.
 All of the modules contain embedded assessments to keep your students on track and inform you of their progress.

 Best Science Websites for Teaching Earth Science

 Along with oceans and coasts, weather, and more, instructors can find lesson plans in this collection that contain NOAA data and real-time weather information.

 This collection includes all the major map-based concepts found in a typical middle or high school earth science course—topography, earthquakes, volcanoes, oceans, weather, and climate.